mendix/docs/content/refguide/clustered-mendix-runtime.md

 Only the 'Dirty State' for requests which originate from the Mendix Client (both synchronous and asynchronous calls) can be retained between requests.
 For all other requests, such as scheduled events, web services, or background executions, the state only lives for the current request.
 After that, the 'Dirty State' either has to be persisted or will be discarded.
 The reason for only allowing Mendix Client requests to retain their 'Dirty State' is that this is currently the only channel that works with actual user input.
 User input requires more interaction with and flexibility of data between requests.
 By only allowing these requests to retain their 'Dirty State', the load on the Mendix Runtime and the external source is minimized and performance optimized.

-Note that whenever the Mendix Client is restarted, all state is discarded, as it's only kept in the Mendix Client memory.
-The Mendix Client is restarted when reloading the browser tab (e.g. when pressing <kbd>F5</kbd>), restarting a mobile hybrid app, or explicitly logging out.
+Note that whenever the Mendix Client is restarted, all the state is discarded, as it's only kept in the Mendix Client memory.
+The Mendix Client is restarted when reloading the browser tab (for example, when pressing <kbd>F5</kbd>), restarting a mobile hybrid app, or explicitly logging out.

 The more objects that are part of the 'Dirty State', the more data has to be transferred in the requests and responses between the Mendix Runtime and the Mendix Client.
 As such, it has an impact on performance.
 In cluster environments it is advised to minimize the amount of 'Dirty State' to minimize the impact of the synchronization on performance.

-The Mendix Client attempts to optimize the amount of state sent to the Mendix Runtime by only sending the data which can potentially be read while processing the request.
-For example, if you call a microflow which gets the `Booking` as a parameter and retrieves the `Flight` over association, then the Client will pass only the `Booking` and the associated `Flight`s from the Dirty State along with the request, but not the `Hotel`s.
-Note that this behavior is best effort, if the microflow is too complex to analyze (e.g. when a Java action is called with a State object as a parameter) the entire Dirty State will be sent along.
+The Mendix Client attempts to optimize the amount of state sent to the Mendix Runtime by only sending data that can potentially be read while processing the request.
+For example, if you call a microflow tghat gets `Booking` as a parameter and retrieves `Flight` over association, then the client will pass only `Booking` and the associated `Flight`s from the dirty state along with the request, but not the `Hotel`s.
+Note that this behavior is the best effort; if the microflow is too complex to analyze (for example, when a Java action is called with a state object as a parameter), the entire dirty state will be sent along.
 This optimization can be disabled by the [`Optimize network calls` Project Setting](project-settings#3-2-optimize-network-calls).

 {{% alert type="warning" %}}